 5.3.
-Fallback to Half Trickle
+Fall Back to Half Trickle

-In cases where none of the other mechanisms in this section are acceptable, SIP UAs should use the Half Trickle mode defined in [RFCYYY2].
-With Half Trickle, agents initiate sessions the same way they would when using ICE for SIP [RFCYYY1].
+In cases where none of the other mechanisms in this section are acceptable, SIP UAs should use the Half Trickle mode defined in [RFC8838].
+With Half Trickle, agents initiate sessions the same way they would when using ICE for SIP [RFC8839].
 This means that, prior to actually sending an Offer, agents first gather ICE candidates in a blocking way and then send them all in that Offer.
 The blocking nature of the process implies that some amount of latency will be accumulated, and it is advised that agents try to anticipate it where possible, for example, when user actions indicate a high likelihood for an imminent call (e.g., activity on a keypad or a phone going off hook).

-Using Half Trickle results in Offers that are compatible with both ICE SIP endpoints and legacy [RFC3264] endpoints.
+Using Half Trickle results in Offers that are compatible with both ICE SIP endpoints [RFC8839] and legacy endpoints [RFC3264].